 Be Our Guest at Dinner

-Dinner, at Be Our Guest, was changed during summer 2018 and is now a fixed price signature meal.
-The meal is not cheap costing around $60 or 2 table service credits on the Disney Dining Plan.
-However, the dishes are enhanced from before and include a selection of French favourites.
+Dinner at Be Our Guest, was changed during summer 2018 and is now a fixed price signature meal containing a selection of French Favorites.
+The meal is not cheap, costing around $60 or 2 table service credits on the Disney Dining Plan.

 EPCOT Character Meals